illusivesoulworks/beaconsforall/docs/README.md

 ### Configuration Options
 * Creature Type - Specify whether beacons can affect all tamed mobs, all passive mobs, or any mobs.
 * Creature List - Specify specific mobs that can be affected by beacons.

+# 1.14 Pre-Release

+The pre-release for 1.14 requires the Fabric mod loader.
+For the moment, all configuration options have been removed and will be re-implemented at a later date.